Stylback/home-server/README.md

 ### Part 3: Jellyfin

 There is an excellent but slightly outdated guide in Jellyfin's own [documentation](https://jellyfin.org/docs/general/networking/fail2ban.html).
-Below is a slightly modified version that works:
+Below is a modified version that works:

 First make a `.local` file: